davydov-vyacheslav/jenkinsbot/README.md

 - Job Status logic is based on Jenkins final message: Finished: FAILURE, Finished: UNSTABLE, Finished: ABORTED, Finished: SUCCESS.
 If no such final message - assume that progress is still in progress
 - Approximate amount of tests is based on amount of tests (test files) processed in previous build
-- Failed test:
-  - ant style: if there are a line which contains `<some>Test FAILED`
+- Processed (Executed) test: Looking for the line matched regex, defined in `ConsoleOutputConfig.executedTestPattern` of current name (default - 'default')
+- Failed test: Looking for the line matched regex, defined in `ConsoleOutputConfig.failedTestPattern` of current name (default - 'default')
-- Failed test location:
+- Failed test location: Is aggregation to follow this pattern: `%jobUrl%/%unitTestsResultFilepathPrefix%%TestName%.xml`, where
-  - ant style: assume that it is located as `%project%/output/reports/TEST-%s.xml`
+  - JobUrl - link to jenkins Job,
+  - unitTestsResultFilepathPrefix - prefix for tests like `build/test-results/test/TEST-`
+  - TestName - full qualified test name like `com.package.DatabaseTest`

 ![Build Status](./doc/assets/build_status.png)
 ![Build Add](./doc/assets/build_add.png)